ministryofjustice/fala/docs/development.md

 :memo: It is also possible to use `npm run build` and `npm run serve` instead of gulp directly.

-The `serve` task will create a proxy server on port 3000 that goes via Django’s server on port 8000 enhancing it with additional features provided by [Browsersync](http://www.browsersync.io/), such as CSS/JS reload, interaction synchronisation and much more.
+The `serve` task starts a server on port 3000 proxying Django’s server on port 8000 enhancing it with additional features provided by [Browsersync](http://www.browsersync.io/), such as CSS/JS reload, interaction synchronisation and much more.